isaacnmm/pestpolicy-hugo2XX/content/posts/are-leopard-geckos-nocturnal/index.md

 Leopard geckos, on the other hand, have a unique set of features that differentiate them from your normal gecko.
 They lack sticky toe pads which limit their ability to climb.
 Leopard geckos have vocal cords just like other geckos.
 Leopard geckos are different from other geckos as they have eyelids and dont lick their eyes to clean them.

-*Leopard geckos Described: *
-- An adult Leopard length is between 20.
-5
-- 27. 5cm and may weigh between 45
-- 65 grams.
-During winter, they undergo semi
-- hibernation (brumation), which is triggered by low temperatures.
-- During brumation, they sleep fulltime and uses energy reserves stored in their tails, waking up only to drink water.
+*Leopard geckos Described: * - An adult Leopard length is between 20.
+5-27.
+5cm and may weigh between 45-65 grams.
+During winter, they undergo semi-hibernation (brumation), which is triggered by low temperatures. - During brumation, they sleep fulltime and uses energy reserves stored in their tails, waking up only to drink water.

 ##  **Are all Geckos Crepuscular ?**